CanadaHonk/blog/content/post/lambda.md

 };
 ```

-Since we're benchmarking cold start, the workload does not matter as we are interested in just how we are running here.
+Since we're benchmarking cold start, the workload does not matter as we are interested in just how we are running here (for context most Lambdas run for <1s, typically <500ms).
 I spent over a day just benchmarking and even with my biases, the results surprised me.

 ### Node
 <img alt="A graph of benchmark results for Node, explained below" src="https://raw.githubusercontent.com/CanadaHonk/porffor/refs/heads/main/bench/lambda/node.png" style="filter: brightness(0.8)">